ericclei/pgm-project/Data/synthetic/README.txt

 100 features for each entity

 latent dimension 10
-variance 0.2 for all normal distributions
+standard deviation 0.2 for all normal distributions

 all ratings are positive